-Quite a few times, I have been asked what are the best neighbourhoods to stay in Cartagena.
-I have also met few travellers that made a wrong initial decision about their neighbourhood choice.
+Quite a few times, I have been asked what are the best areas to stay in Cartagena.
+I have also met a few travellers that made a wrong initial decision about their neighbourhood choice.
 So I decided to write this quick guide to answer all your possible questions about where you should base yourself during your stay in Cartagena, Colombia.

-Although Cartagena doesn’t belong to my favourite places in Colombia, I really enjoyed strolling down its streets in the evening, whether it was within its historic walls or around Getsemani.
+Although Cartagena doesn’t belong among my favourite places in Colombia, I really enjoyed strolling down its streets in the evening, whether it was within its historic walls or around Getsemani.
 And every time I went, I was delighted that I was located close to my hostel.

 Although Cartagena is a safe city, I would also recommend staying around its central parts as this is where you will feel and be the safest.

 Is Cartagena Safe

 Personally, I found Cartagena quite safe and felt comfortable walking around, even after dark.

 As in most other countries, you should follow some safety rules, but if you are careful and stay in tourist areas, you should be as safe as anywhere else.

 What irritated me most in Cartagena were the many pushy street vendors – I would say they were more persistent than in other parts of the country.

 But you have to remember that many wealthy tourists arrive in Cartagena and many are only here for a few days’ vacation.
 When it comes to tourism, Cartagena is the place to do business and we can’t do anything about it.